 At Third Stone Farm, we grow a variety of trees across our 24 acre farm.
-We have over 5,000 Christmas trees planted ranging in all sizes.
-We plan to maintain a a plantation of 6,000 trees with annual harvest of 10% by 2021.
+We have around 6,100 Christmas trees planted ranging in all sizes.
+We plan to maintain a a plantation of 5,500-6,500 trees.

 Our main tree species are: